pwaldhauer/discord-export-viewer/README.md

 A PHP web application for browsing Discord data exports.
 Imports Discord's JSON export format into a SQLite database and provides a web interface to browse servers, channels, messages, and a calendar view.

+## Vibe Warning

+The code in this repo was mainly coded by Claude AI.
+It's not beautiful but does what it should do.

 ## Features

 - **Server & Channel Browser**: Navigate through all your Discord servers and channels